jspaaks/cff-hackday-blog/blog.md

 ## Citability

 We chose to make the _Cite this software_ element (Figure 3) quite a prominent part of the product page.
 We did so because it emphasizes that software is something that you can, and [indeed should](https://cite.research-software.org), cite.
 Furthermore, we wanted to make citing as easy as possible.
-The importance of the latter reason should not be underestimated: citing research software is intrinsically more difficult that citing, say, research papers.
+The importance of the latter reason should not be underestimated: Citing research software is intrinsically more difficult than citing, say, research papers, because relevant information is often a lot less obvious.
 For example, a person wanting to cite software may face questions like:
 - What is the name of the software (given that it's probably not ``my_scripts/run.m`` or ``analysis.py``)?
 - What label should I use to uniquely identify the version of the software?
-- What is the appropriate set of persons that should be identified as authors?
+- What is the appropriate set of people that should be identified as authors?

 ![Figure 3.
 'Cite this software' element][cite-this-software]
 Figure 3. _'Cite this software' element._